wix-incubator/wix-code-docs/js-wixcode-sdk/$w/fastgallery/guides/CSS Classes.md

 ## `.fast-gallery__info`

 Targets the info container nested in the content container.
-For example:
+Info included For example:

 ```css